News

 This gathered a group of local individuals to rally for Sonya Massey.
 The rallying individuals held signs saying, “Black Lives Matter” and “justice for Sonya Massey”.
 The rallying parties also chanted many phrases.
 One of the things that were said were how law enforcement gets away with too many of the same crimes they are trying to stop.
 That officers tend to break the same laws they are trying to enforce, and go unpunished, or without proper justice.

-Today, at approximately 10:25 am, proper justice was served to Grayson, giving the rallying group, and the family of Sonya Massey the justice they were praying for.
+Thursday, at approximately 10:25 am, justice was served to Grayson, giving the rallying group, and the family of Sonya Massey the justice they were praying for.

 “No Justice, No Peace” is what one woman shouted, as another rallying member thumped on a drum.
 Another group of 6 people were singing “None of us are free until all of us are free”.
 Of course, many of the members of the rally group chanted Massey’s name after a man with a megaphone shouted, “Say her name!”